-Once you have spotted the inaccuracy, contact the credit reporting agency to start a dispute.
-TransUnion provides an online credit dispute resolution process that is the quickest and easiest way to get your dispute started.
-We also have an extensive online FAQ to answer all your dispute-related questions.
+Once you’ve spotted and confirmed the inaccuracy, you can start a dispute request with the credit reporting agency.
+TransUnion offers a free online credit dispute service that is the quickest and easiest way to get started.
+We also have an extensive online FAQ section there to answer your dispute-related questions.

-Submit your dispute, and we’ll take it from there; if we can’t resolve your dispute based on any documents you submit, we’ll notify the creditor(s) of what you are disputing so they can provide us verification of the information, or modify or delete the item with us and in their records.
+After you’ve added all the items you need to your dispute request, submit it and we’ll take it from there.
+If we can’t resolve your dispute based on what you submitted, we’ll notify your lenders.
+They will verify the information as correct, or change or delete the item with us and in their records.

-If you don’t agree with the results, it may be a good idea to contact the creditor directly and provide any documentation you have to support your claim.
-If the creditor denies your claim, it must still report to the credit agency that the information is disputed.
-If the creditor agrees with your claim, it has to direct the credit reporting agency to update or delete the item.
+If you don’t agree with the results, it may be a good idea to contact the lender directly and provide any documentation you have to support your claim.
+If the lender denies your claim, it must still report to the credit agency that the information is disputed.
+If the lender confirms your claim, it has to tell the credit reporting agency to update or delete the item.

 We don’t want an inaccuracy on your credit report to negatively impact your score and keep you from the credit opportunities you deserve.
 By consistently monitoring your data identity, you can help ensure your credit report shows an accurate and up-to-date picture of your credit health.